Updated January 18, 2022

 The CDC has established Criteria for Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19.
 Employers are expected to make appropriate risk assessments for their staff and patients before permitting re-entry of employees suspected to have exposure to coronavirus into their facilities.

-Since existing evidence indicates that viral density is greatest in the nose and nasopharynx, it is likely that use of instrumentation in and through these areas would lead to increased risk for transmission of COVID-19 in providers completing these tasks.
-Additionally, procedures such as FEES may involve the use of sprays, which can aerosolize the pathogens on the mucosa.
+Since existing evidence indicates that viral density is greatest in the nose and nasopharynx, use of instrumentation in and through these areas may lead to increased risk for transmission of COVID-19 in providers completing these tasks.
+Additionally, procedures such as FEES may occasionally involve the use of sprays, which can aerosolize the pathogens on the mucosa.

 Current evidence is insufficient to fully determine the risk of aerosol generation during procedures such as FEES and flexible laryngoscopy with or without stroboscopy.
-It is unclear whether procedures themselves raise the risk for aerosol generation or if they increase the risk of patients’ reflexive coughs and sneezes that can result in aerosolization.
+It is unclear if and how they raise the risk for aerosol generation via patients’ reflexive coughs and sneezes.
 ASHA recommends performing procedures that present a higher infection risk (e.g., aerosol-generating procedures) with additional caution.
 We also recommend that these procedures be performed only after pre-screening COVID-19 status and performed only with appropriate PPE recommended by the CDC.

 ASHA encourages SLPs to work collaboratively with their medical facilities to draft policies that balance patient needs and clinician safety.
 ASHA also encourages clinicians to employ a day-by-day, data-driven assessment of the changing risk–benefit analysis to influence clinical care delivery.
 Clinicians are encouraged to avoid blanket policies and to instead rely on frequent review of data and emerging evidence, independent clinical judgment, and site-specific understanding of the medical and logistical issues in play.